-OPEN CHARACTER SCENE: In pairs, students will rehearse, workshop, and perform a memorized Open Character Scene that has been selected by the instructor.
-The Open Character Scene will be rehearsed, and presented as an improved performance.
+OPEN CHARACTER SCENE (15%): In pairs, students will rehearse, workshop, and perform a memorized Open Character Scene that has been selected by the instructor.
+The Open Character Scene will be rehearsed, workshopped, and presented as an improved performance.
 The length of the scenes will vary depending on the choices made by the actors but will generally run around 3 minutes.
 Further criteria for this assignment will be given at a later date.

-\Measures Course Learning Outcomes #1, #2, and #4.
+Measures Course Learning Outcomes #1, #2, and #3.

-CONTEMPORARY MONOLOGUE: Each student will work individually to select and perform a memorized contemporary monologue that is approximately 2 minutes long.
-The performance will be rehearsed, and presented in front an invited audience.
+CONTEMPORARY MONOLOGUE (20%): Each student will work individually to select and perform a memorized contemporary monologue that is approximately 2 minutes long.
+The performance will be rehearsed, workshopped, and presented as an improved performance.
 Further criteria for this assignment will be given at a later date.

-\Measures Course Learning Outcomes #1, #3 and #4.
+Measures Course Learning Outcomes #1 and #3.